7 Brands Using Virtual Try-On Tech to Boost Sales

 This luxury watch brand risked losing the ability to attract customers during the pandemic.
 However, virtual try-on technology saved the day for this retailer.
 Since purchase decisions for luxury products aren't made lightly, virtual try-ons had to be seamless.

-Baume & Mercier's Riviera Virtual Try-On System works through a mobile app.
-All a consumer has to do is choose a watch and point the mobile device to the wrist.
-The technology doesn't just "put" the watch on a person's wrist.
-It considers various elements, such as size, light and shadows.
+Baume & Mercier's Riviera Virtual Try-On system works through a mobile app.
+All a consumer has to do is choose a watch and point the mobile device to their wrist.
+The technology doesn't just "put" the watch on a person's wrist—it considers various elements, such as size, light, and shadows and creates a photorealistic image that matches the current conditions.
+The customer can zoom in for details, seeing the watch through their device's rear camera as if they were wearing the watch.

 5. Nike